emmajanedrews/base-template/_posts/2017-11-02-common-basement-concerns-for-homebuyers--homeowners.md

 You should also look for efflorescence (or discoloration) on your basement walls.
 This could indicate a drain tile issue or a grading and downspout problem, as is the case with this property.
 {: .present-before-paste}

 Thanks to Chris for stopping by today.
-If you have any questions for him or if you would like him to inspect your basement, you can give him a call at 414-744-6900 or check out Accurate Basement Repair’s website [link].
+If you have any questions for him or if you would like him to inspect your basement, you can give him a call at 414-744-6900 or check out Accurate Basement Repair’s [website](https://www.accuratebasementrepair.com/).
 {: .present-before-paste}

 As always, if you have any real estate questions, just give me a call or send me an email.
 I would be happy to help you!